 The book grows out of a feeling of discomfort about the ambiguity that exists in the art world when dealing with cultural difference – its spectacularisation, commodification, celebration or simply neglect.
 I was interested in the way local community relations are present in something symbolically so important as collecting art for public museums.
 I decided to use four European museum collections as my case studies and analyze museum narratives as well as consider the changes in museum structures.
 These four national art museums are: Kumu museum in Tallinn, Kiasma museum in Helsinki, Ludwig Museum in Budapest, and Hamburger Bahnhof in Berlin.
-How are local community relations present in what is represented in these museums, and how do they affect the way museums collect art?
-What do the museums physical structures have to do with their existing collections?
+How are local community relations present in what is represented in these museums, and how have they affected the way museums collect art?

-There are two central themes in the book: the growing influence of private collectors (and sometimes also corporations), and the absence of minority artists perspectives in art museums narratives.
-I theorize this absence and distinguish its three parts as being material, phenomenological and narrative absence.
-Difficult knowledge is proposed as a conceptual approach for dealing with these interrelated absences in museum collections productively.
+There are two central themes in the book: the growing influence of private collectors and the absence of minority artists perspectives in art museums narratives.
+I theorize this absence in the book and distinguish its different constitutive parts.
+Difficult knowledge is proposed as a conceptual approach for dealing with the interrelated absences in museum collections productively.

 I am open to discuss the themes of the book in educational settings and seminars.